Ellendale DE Bankruptcy Lawyer

 To the extent that there may be money or property available for distribution to creditors, creditors are ranked to make sure that money or property is fairly distributed according to established rules.

 This discussion is intended only as a brief overview of the types of bankruptcy filings and of what a bankruptcy filing can and cannot do.
 No one should base their decision as to whether or not to file bankruptcy solely on this information.
-Bankruptcy law is complex, and there are many considerations that must be taken into account in making the determination whether or not to file.
+Bankruptcy law is complex.
+There are many considerations that must be taken into account in making the determination whether or not to file.
 Anyone considering bankruptcy is encouraged to seek the advice and assistance of our experienced attorney who has been practicing bankruptcy law for 20 years.

-The Types Of Bankruptcy in Ellendale DE
+The Types Of Bankruptcy Lawyer Ellendale DE Services

 The Bankruptcy Code is divided into chapters.
-The chapters which almost always apply to consumer debtors are Chapter 7, known as a ” straight bankruptcy“, and Chapter 13, which involves an affordable plan of repayment.
+The chapters which almost always apply to consumer debtors are Chapter 7, known as a “straight bankruptcy“, and Chapter 13, which involves an affordable plan of repayment.

 An important feature applicable to all types of bankruptcy filings is the “automatic stay”.
 The automatic stay means that the mere request for bankruptcy protection automatically stops and brings to a grinding halt most lawsuits, repossessions, foreclosures, evictions, garnishments, utility shut-offs, and debt collection harassment.
 It offers debtors a breathing spell by giving the debtor and trustee assigned to the case time to review the situation and develop an appropriate plan.
 In most circumstances, creditors cannot take any further action against the debtor or their property without permission from the Bankruptcy Court.